stakater/mto-docs/content/learn/mto-vs-loft.md

 vCluster Platform is stronger: separate API server per environment, per-environment CRDs, cluster-scoped resources that do not collide.

 MTO is namespace-based.
 Cluster-scoped resources, including CRDs, are shared.
-For tenants inside one trust boundary this is usually the right trade; for a tenant that needs its own CRDs it is not.
+Where tenants do not need their own CRDs — including external customers reached through a product layer, who never touch the API at all — this is usually the right trade.
+For a tenant that does need its own CRDs, it is not.

 ### Efficiency